pau13-loop/DeLorean-Rental-OLOO-JS/README.md

 ```
 Access to the `localhost:8000` to be able to view the express server up and running.

 # eslint NOT WORKING AT THE MOMENT

 To explain a little further, eslint src/js is a command that we could enter in our terminal/command line to run eslint on JavaScript files contained in the src/js directory inside our app directory.
 Including the above inside our app's package.json file provides a shortcut for this command — lint.

+# Working with EXPRESS

+Then run the app:
+> `DEBUG=rent-a-car:* npm start`

+### www file
+The file /bin/www is the application entry point!
+The very first thing this does is require() the "real" application entry point (app.js, in the project root) that sets up and returns the express() application object.

+### app.js
+This file creates an express application object (named app, by convention), sets up the application with various settings and middleware, and then exports the app from the module.

+### Routes
+First, it loads the express module and uses it to get an express.Router object.
+Then it specifies a route on that object and lastly exports the router from the module (this is what allows the file to be imported into app.js).

+###### Why "next" in router function() ?
+One thing of interest above is that the callback function has the third argument 'next', and is hence a middleware function rather than a simple route callback.
+While the code doesn't currently use the next argument, it may be useful in the future if you want to add multiple route handlers to the '/' route path.

+### Views (templates)
+The views (templates) are stored in the /views directory (as specified in app.js) and are given the file extension .pug.
+The method Response.render() is used to render a specified template along with the values of named variables passed in an object, and then send the result as a response.

 # Bibliography